Casa Bonita: Location

 The Lakewood location was built in 1973 and opened in March 1974, on Colfax Avenue west of Denver, along U.S. Route 40/I-70 Business.
-Similar in architecture to the Tulsa location (both were previously large retail store locations) features strolling mariachis, flame jugglers (no longer allowed in 2019 for violating fire code), and a 30 ft waterfall with cliff divers.
-The website Roadside America mentions that the restaurant has "Wild West shootouts, brawling pirates, [and] a dancing gorilla" that "can be viewed while you eat".
-It also has a small puppet theater, a "haunted tunnel" (Black Bart's Cave), an arcade with a large skee-ball room, and a magic theater.
+The building used for the restaurant started as a Joslins department store, which provided a large space to work with.
+Similar in architecture to the Tulsa location (both were previously large retail store locations), it features a mariachi band, flame jugglers (discontinued in 2019 due to fire code violations), cowboy fights, a gorilla, and a 30 ft waterfall with cliff divers.
+It also has a small puppet theater, a "haunted tunnel" (Black Bart's Cave), an arcade with a large skee-ball room and a magic theater.
 Since 2023, as a nod to its new owners, the restaurant has references to South Park, such as a prop of Eric Cartman having food in his iconic table and a ManBearPig meet-and-greet.
 The restaurant is 52,000 ft2 and can seat up to 1,100 patrons.